bandvig/or1k_marocchino/README.md

 It is written in Verilog HDL.

 This repository only contains the IP source code and some documentation.
 For a verification environment, please see other projects.
+See some details below.

 ## License